jkang1643/stately/README.md

 ## License

-This project is released into the public domain.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 license.

 ## Features